 Addiction Professional Certifications

-AllCUs is in the process of getting 3 courses approved, however…here is the response we received reference courses of ours that are not PRE-approved.
+AllCUs has gotten 2 courses PRE-approved, however…here is the response we received reference courses of ours that are not PRE-approved.
 NOTE: It will NOT cost you extra to submit the course for post-approval.
 Here is a link to the post-approval form

 If members applied to have the courses reviewed and filled out the proper paperwork they would likely be approved for CEUs as long as they are addiction specific and fulfill some of the 12 Core Functions or Knowledge and Skills Domains.

 Let me know if you have any other questions or if there is anything I can help with.